Homebrew/gsoc/README.md

 Homebrew is actively seeking to diversify our contributors and especially welcome applications from women from all backgrounds and people of colour.

+If you have general questions about Homebrew, feel free to reach out to our Discussions forum: https://github.com/Homebrew/discussions/discussions

 ### Google Summer of Code
 Please read and apply via https://summerofcode.withgoogle.com/get-started/.